Oracle69digitalmarketing/Movie_Recommendation_App/README.md

-Here is the finalized single README.md adjusted for PostgreSQL as your database, keeping the full-stack structure intact and ensuring alignment with expected project standards:

----

 # 🎬 Full-Stack Movie Discovery App

 A modern movie discovery and recommendation platform built with **React (Vite)** and **Node.js/Express**, using **PostgreSQL** for persistent data storage.
 Users can register, log in, browse and favorite movies (fetched from TMDB), and admins can view usage analytics.